Cobram: History

 The Cobram Post Office was moved to its present site on 23 February 1904, the first government building in town and the first built in Australia with the authority of the Commonwealth government.

 Cobram township was finally proclaimed by John Fuller, Governor of Victoria, on 2 December 1912.
 Two years later, electricity for the town was being produced by a local coal-fired power plant.

 St. Joseph's Catholic primary school was opened in 1922 and in 1925, the Cobram Golf Club opened a 9-hole course near the Murray Valley Highway, transferring three years later to the current location in Barooga.

 Cobram adopted yet another town plan in 1949, the first rural Victorian town to do so, with high anticipation of population growth and the proliferation of industry.
 In 1950, the first of such expansions was realised, with the creation of the Murray Valley Co-operative Dairy Producers and Trading Company, the predecessor of Murray Goulburn Co-operative.

 The town split from Tungamah Shire and Cobram Shire was formed on 1 April 1953, after increasing agitation from the townspeople with the operations of the Tungamah Shire.
-The first Shire President was Mr Norm Jordan, a long-standing Cobram businessman.
+The first Shire President was Jordan Norman, a long-standing Cobram businessman.
 Almost ten years later, in 1962, the first high school opened in the town.
 In May 1972, the first connections to town sewerage were made, totaling 1,000 by 1976.

 Through the 1980s and 1990s, Cobram was awarded many town awards, including Tidiest Town in Victoria in 1991 and 1993.
 In 1993, Cobram Shire was amalgamated with Yarrawonga, Numurkah, Nathalia and Tungamah Shires to form the Moira Shire.